-At PCMS Engineering, we have the expertise and resources required to implement cost-effective CBM programmes that help organisations of all sizes move from reactive maintenance to predictive maintenance by using a combination of tools, products and technologies
+At PCMS Engineering, we have the expertise and resources required to implement cost-effective Condition Based Maintenance (CBM) programmes that help organisations of all sizes move from reactive maintenance to predictive maintenance by using a combination of tools, products and technologies

-Condition based maintenance (CBM) is a maintenance strategy which, simply put, measures operational parameters in assets to determine a change in their condition, performing maintenance only when the need arises.
+Condition Based Maintenance is a maintenance strategy which, simply put, measures operational parameters in assets to determine a change in their condition, performing maintenance only when the need arises.

 By using instrumentation to monitor equipment performance in real time, maintenance personnel can identify an adverse change in one or more operational parameters and trigger corrective action to ensure ongoing performance – preventing in-service failure.